openiotstudio/general/README.md

 ## What we're working towards: internet health

-As part of the Mozilla Foundation, we understand internet health to include the following five issues:
+As part of the Mozilla Foundation, we understand internet health to include the following five issues, which we are applying to IoT:

 ### Privacy & Security.